Home » Blog » 3 Network Perimeter Security Challenges, And How Organizations Can Address Them

 Stopping the barrage of attacks

 Solution: Because hackers attack perimeter security from many angles and through a number of methods, organizations need a complete solution offering full protection.
-Next-generation firewalls (NGFWs) and unified threat management (UTM) platforms are two well-suited solutions that can withstand these attacks, and continually protect an organization’s data and assets.
+Next-generation firewalls (NGFWs) and unified threat management (UTM) platforms are two well-suited solutions that can withstand these attacks and continually protect an organization’s data and assets.
 These solutions create a unified perimeter security front, which includes SSL inspection, intrusion detection/prevention, web filtering, application control, anti-spam, virus and malware protection, data loss prevention, and virtual private networking and remote access from site to site.

 Effectively managing the perimeter security system